 Benefits: helps let go of unwanted feelings, reminds me of the things I should feel happy about and also

-This is something I’ve only started adding into my routine over the last month.
+This is something I’ve only started adding into my routine.
 I recently read a book called ‘Eat the live frog first’ which talked about those tasks that we constantly put off but are needed to move us forward in the direction we want to be going.
 And how really we should be doing these tasks

-For me, the ‘live frog’ is blogging.
+For me, the ‘live frog’ at the moment is blogging.
 I want to blog more to grow my website and increase my traffic but am always putting it off to complete smaller and more time pressing tasks.
-So after
+So after journaling, I also added ‘writing a blog’.
+It worked really well.
+After the morning routine, I was at my most focused so found that instead of writing 1 blog I was writing even 2 or 3 a day!

 Benefits: finally achieving those ‘put off’ tasks